 What is Omaha poker?

 Omaha poker is a poker variant that plays similar to Texas Hold’em.
 Players are dealt four hole cards in a game of Omaha and must make the best possible five-card hand using exactly two hole cards and three community cards.
-Pot-Limit Omaha is the second-most popular poker variant in the world, behind Texas Hold’em.
+Pot-Limit Omaha is the second-most popular poker game in the world, behind Texas Hold’em, and is played in the World Series of Poker.

 Rules for Omaha poker

-Like Texas Hold’em, Omaha is a game where players try to make the best hand out of their hole cards and five community cards.
-Omaha poker requires players to use exactly two of their four hole cards and three community cards to make the best hand.
+Like Texas Hold’em, Omaha is a card poker game where players try to make the best hand out of their hole cards and five community cards.
+Omaha poker rules require players to use exactly two of their four hole cards and three community cards to make the best hand.

 This differs from Texas Hold’em, in which players get two hole cards and can use any combination of hole cards and community cards.